Saturday, June 20, 2020

 A strong respect for public property rights would mean that we would each receive part of our income as earnings from work and / or investments, and part of our income from our shared legacy of natural wealth.
 No one would ever lose all income because they lack gainful employment, regardless of employment status or economic climate.

 Respect for public property rights would mean that we would not deplete resources faster than what most people would say is acceptable.
-We would not disturb or destroy wildlife habitat, we would not intensely crowd animals together in concentrated feeding operations, to the point that we offend the conscience of most people.
+We would not disturb or destroy wildlife habitat, we would not intensely crowd animals together in concentrated feeding operations--at least, we would not do these things to such an extent that we offend the conscience of most people.

 Youth can receive a public stipend and be directed to spend in pursuit of the various public-spirited projects or educational activities, whether it be the project of running the school (which would have its own menu of options of activities available inside the school) or projects beyond school: music concerts, museums, theater, gardening and community service.
 (Some activities may add to rather than draw from a child's natural wealth stipend account.
 Children could go help in the school garden to earn money toward a spectacular school field trip, for example.)